alemar11/ios-watchos-tvos-macos-resources/README.md

 * [INSPhotoGallery](https://github.com/inspace-io/INSPhotoGallery) - INSPhotoGallery is a modern looking photo gallery written in Swift for iOS.
 * [iOS-swift-MSCrop](https://github.com/chetanpanchal94/iOS-swift-MSCrop) - A view which can be moved and scaled, that allows user to select the cropping area in an image.
 * [IVColorPicker](https://github.com/irilka/IVColorPicker)
+* [PixelSDK](https://github.com/GottaYotta/PixelSDK) - Pixel SDK is a photo and video editing framework written in Swift.
 * [PrismaSimpleImagePicker](https://github.com/Roylee-ML/PrismaSimpleImagePicker) - This is a copy of the Prisma APP.
 Reproduce Prisma custom camera, image picker and picture editor.
 * [QCropper](https://github.com/qchenqizhi/QCropper) - This project aims to provide an image cropping experience like iOS Photos.app.
 * [LiquidLoader](https://github.com/yoavlt/LiquidLoader) - Spinner loader components with liquid animation.